Professor, School of Theatre, Film and Television

 Professor, Social / Cultural / Critical Theory – GIDP

 Marshall Bldg, Room 229

-Beverly Seckinger is Professor in the School of Theatre, Film & Television and former Interim Director (2008-2010) and Associate Director (2004-2008) of the School of Media Arts.
-She serves on the Executive Committee of the Human Rights Practice graduate program, is a founding member of the UA Committee (now Institute) for Lesbian, Gay, Bisexual and Transgender Studies, and since 1993 has directed the annual Lesbian Looks Film Series.
-She is now in the process of establishing a Center for Documentary at the University of Arizona, and is co-director of the DocScapes screening series.
+Beverly Seckinger is Distinguished Outreach Professor in the School of Theatre, Film & Television and former Interim Director (2008-2010) and Associate Director (2004-2008) of the School of Media Arts.
+She serves on the Executive Committee of the Human Rights Practice graduate program, is a founding member of the UA Institute for LGBT Studies, and since 1993 has directed the annual Lesbian Looks Film Series.

-Seckinger recently completed a two-year term (2014-16) as head of the Web Operations team for New Day Films, the leading filmmaker-owned distribution company for social issue documentaries, and has served on the Steering Committee as head of the Web Operations team (2014-16) and Head of Promotions (2010-12).
-She is also a longtime member and former officer and board member of the University Film & Video Association.
+Since 2004 Seckinger has been a member-owner of New Day Films, the leading filmmaker-owned distribution company for social issue documentaries, and has served on the Steering Committee as head of the Web Operations team (2014-16) and Head of Promotions (2010-12).
+She is a longtime member and former officer and board member of the University Film & Video Association.
 She spent four years in Morocco, first as a Peace Corps Volunteer English teacher (1981-83), and then as a literacy researcher (1985-86), and served as a USAID-Women in Development consultant in Tunisia (1993, 1994).